spetca/how-to-riscv/README.md

 # RISC-V For Absolute idiots

-I have no clue what I'm doing, but lets build a RISC-V core off [this documentation](https://passlab.github.io/CSE564/notes/lecture08_RISCV_Impl.pdf).
+I have absolutely no clue what I'm doing, but lets build a RISC-V core off [this documentation](https://passlab.github.io/CSE564/notes/lecture08_RISCV_Impl.pdf).

 ## TODO

-block straight from slide 48, may need ro reasses if needed for our goals
+blocks below are straight from [slide 48](https://passlab.github.io/CSE564/notes/lecture08_RISCV_Impl.pdf#page=48), may need to reasses if all of it is needed for our goals (what are the goals anyways?).
+May need to add various glue components.
+TBD.

 | Thing | Status |
 | ----  | -----  |